poig/Qc_book_list/README.md

 ## I hope this can help those who want to self-study quantum computing
 **if any resources link having Copyright / License / Issues please post new issue**
 #### few points to address:
-1. *please support author, those pdf are open accessible by univeristy or authors*
+1. *please support author, those pdf are open accessible by univeristy or authors or organization*
 2. *welcome open a new issue or a new pull request for books suggestion, please read [CONTRIBUTING.md](CONTRIBUTING.md#readme).*
 3. *I only recommend those really standsout books, you can read with the order*